tlouarn/tlouarn.github.io/_posts/2021-06-05-public-private-keys.md

 # Brush up on prime numbers

-Let's make a little detour by the number theory and remind ourselves basic definition around prime numbers.
+Let's make a little detour through the number theory and remind ourselves basic definition around prime numbers.
 * A **prime** number is a natural integer greater than 1 that is not the product of two smaller natural numbers.
 A prime number can only be divided by itself and 1.
 A number that is not a prime number is called a **composite** number.
-There are many more composite numbers than prime numbers.
-The numbers 2, 3, 5, 7 etc. are prime numbers; the numbers 4, 6, 8, 9, 10 etc. are composite numbers.
 * A **semiprime** number is the product of exactly two prime numbers.
 For instance, 15 is a semiprime number since it is the product of 3 and 5.
 49 is also a semiprime number (product of 7 and 7).
 But 8 is not a semiprime number (product of 2 and 4 and 4 is not prime).
 * Two distinct numbers are **coprime** if they have no other common factor than 1.
 In other words, their **GCD** (Greatest Common Divisor) is 1.
 A prime number is not coprime to itself.
 Two distinct prime numbers are always coprime.
 Two composite numbers can also be coprime: for instance 4 and 9 are both composite numbers but their GCD is 1.